-EU condemns crackdown on protests against controversial bill in Georgia
+Thousands protest as Georgia parliament advances ‘foreign influence’ bill

 — Josep Borrell Fontelles (@JosepBorrellF) May 1, 2024

-The protests, called the “March for Europe” have run into a third week as the ruling Georgian Dream party tries to push the bill through parliament.
+The protests, called the “March for Europe”, have run into a third week as the ruling Georgian Dream party tries to push the bill through parliament.

 An effort last year to approve the legislation, which is condemned by critics as copying draconian legislation in Russia, was scuppered after mass rallies.